oharaandrew314/TrustGrapher/readme.txt

 Embedded loading bar into playback panel
 The log reader now runs in the background thread to prevent the EDT thread from locking

+    Revision 39
+Changed the event list to an ArrayList rather than a Linked List.
+This greatly increased playspeed of the orignal program, but it may not help as much here or at all
+Massive optimizations to graphs for increased efficiency and minimization of "ripples" Fixed a possible bug where feedback not being completely removed when rewinding may have adversely affected the reputation algorithm when going back forward

 --------------------------------------------------------------------------------

 ---------------